ppy/osu-wiki/news/2022/2022-10-29-new-featured-artist-zenpaku.md

 Speaking of albums, **Zenpaku** joins our Featured Artist catalogue today while simultaneously releasing his newest mini-album *Odyssey Cycle* (which is available for mapping, of course).
 Take a look at the full **7** song list over on [**Zenpaku**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/316)!

-[Reform](https://osu.ppy.sh/users/3723568) has been mapping **Zenpaku**'s magic since the beginning.
+::Reform::{ user-id=3723568 } has been mapping **Zenpaku**'s magic since the beginning.
 Take a peek at this video featuring his 9 star beatmap of [Zenpaku - Enkindle feat. vally.exe](https://osu.ppy.sh/beatmapsets/1762718), then explore the rest of what's up for grabs:

 <div align="center">
     <video width="100%" controls>